 Farm Relief Services (FRS) are an organisation that provides services, products, and skilled personnel for the Irish agricultural sector.

-They developed an app (Herdwatch) designed to make farm management easier.
+FRS developed an app (Herdwatch) designed to make farm management easier.
 However, the app had a slow uptake.
 They sought out Emarkable to come up with a plan to change this and to improve app visibility and awareness with the farming community.

 The farming community in Ireland is not the best demographic for downloading apps.
 The most recent national statistics show that 5% are aged less than 35 and over a quarter are over 65.
-However, digging deeper we found that when the app was used, it was used most often not by the principle farmer, but another family member who tended to do the farm administration.
+However, digging deeper we found that when the app was used it was used most often not by the principle farmer, but another family member who tended to do the farm administration.
 These individuals were more app-friendly and needed to be targeted directly.
-A chance in focus.
+A change in focus.

 The second stage of the Emarkable Digital Framework is to create and maintain an effective platform to market Herdwatch.
 Emarkable designed and built a website that reflected and showcased their business and thus gave them a platform to drive leads and sales for Herdwatch online.
 Social Platforms, email and Google search were reviewed and adjusted accordingly.
 When that was in place, the third part of the strategy came into play, which is to drive traffic to the website.

 Traffic is driven by the use of blogs, email marketing, SEO and SEM.